Latest News:

 These repositories will provide you with the possibility of compiling the source code and running the whole Swiss Post E-Voting system in Docker on your local machine or in your lab to simulate an election event.

-We will update the repositories frequently - make sure to stay on the latest version of the source code and other programme material when carrying out your research.
+We will update the repositories frequently - make sure to stay on the latest version of the master branch of the source code and other programme material when carrying out your research.

 Participants are permitted to perform any tests and investigations on the systems as long as they act in good faith and as long as they respect the scopes and rules described below.